CodingNomads/utils/README.md

 # Helper Scripts

-This repository contains scripts to help keep our labs and repos organized.
+This repository contains scripts to help keep our labs and repos organized, as well as help with content creation.

 ## `rename.py`